Friday, December 26, 2014

 The Era of Start-Ups

-A billion dollars in revenue for 30 startups around USA, China and UK is not shabby by any standard while a 19 billion dollar acquisition of whatsapp by facebook signifies a commanding era for startups.
+A billion dollars in revenue for 30 startups around USA, China and UK is not shabby by any standard while a 19-billion-dollar acquisition of WhatsApp by Facebook signifies a commanding era for startups.

 Apple took five years to become largest music retailer, Google in 18months became the dominant search engine while Alibaba in 7 months became the largest in money market lending out 16billion dollars.